Morehead State University: History

-The university began as Morehead Normal School, which opened its doors in 1887.
-One student appeared on the first day of class in October 1887, in a little, rented cottage where the Adron Doran University Center now stands.
-The private school closed in the spring of 1922 when the Kentucky General Assembly established Morehead State Normal School.
-The state institution accepted its first students in the fall of 1923, and graduated its first class in 1927.
-Name changes occurred again 1926, when it was extended to Morehead State Normal School and Teachers College; in 1930, when it was shortened to just Morehead State Teachers College; in 1948, when it was shortened again to Morehead State College; and, finally, to Morehead State University in 1966.
+The school opened in October 1887 as the private Morehead Normal School.
+Just one student attended the first day of classes, held in a rented cottage where the Adron Doran University Center now stands.
+The school closed in spring 1922 when the Kentucky General Assembly established Morehead State Normal School, a state institution that accepted its first students in the fall of 1923.
+The institution was renamed Morehead State Normal School and Teachers College in 1926; it graduated its first class the following year.
+The name was shortened to Morehead State Teachers College in 1930 and to Morehead State College in 1948; it became Morehead State University in 1966.
 Fourteen people, starting with Frank C. Button, have served as president.
 Joseph A. Morgan assumed office as the 14th president on July 1, 2017.